roberodin/ha-samsungtv-custom/info.md

 # Additional Features:

-* Ability to send keys using a native Home Assistant service
+* Send keys using a native Home Assistant service
-* Ability to customize source list at media player dropdown list
+* Customize source list at media player dropdown list
-* Ability to change communication protocol from SamsungCtl (HA default) to WS (for 2016+ TVs model)
+* Change communication protocol to cover more TVs models range
+* Launch applications and add them to the source list (only for Qled protocol)
+* Launch streaming of music and video from files (not compatible with HA stream component, only for Qled protocol)

 ![N|Solid](https://i.imgur.com/8mCGZoO.png)
 ![N|Solid](https://i.imgur.com/t3e4bJB.png)